Group Testing: An Information Theory Perspective: The linear regime

 \begin{theorem} Consider nonadaptive group testing with an i.i.d.~prior where each of the $n$ items is independently defective with a given probability $\beta \in (0,1)$, independent of $n$.
 Suppose we use $T < n$ tests.
 Then there exists a constant $\epsilon = \epsilon(\beta) > 0$, independent of $n$, such that the average error probability is at least $\epsilon$. \end{theorem}

-The key idea of \cite{aldridge-linear} is the following: Suppose some item $i$ is \emph{totally disguised}, in that every test containing $i$ also contains a defective item distinct from $i$.
+The key idea of \cite{aldridge-linear} is the following: Suppose that some item $i$ is \emph{masked} (or in the terminology of \cite{aldridge-linear}, \emph{totally disguised}), in that every test containing $i$ also contains a defective item distinct from $i$.
 Then every test containing $i$ is positive, regardless of whether $i$ is defective or nondefective.
-Thus, we cannot know whether $i$ is defective or not: We either guess that $i$ is defective, and are correct with probability $\beta$; guess that $i$ is nondefective, and are correct with probability $1 - \beta$; or take a random choice between the two.
-In any case, the error probability is bounded below by the constant $\min\{\beta,1 - \beta\}$, which is nonzero for $\beta \in (0,1)$.
-Thus, we can attain a converse bound by showing that, again with probability bounded away from $0$, there is such a totally disguised item $i$.
-The probability that item $i$ is totally disguised is bounded by
+Thus, we cannot know whether $i$ is defective or not.
+(We used this idea earlier in this monograph when analysing SSS in Section \ref{sec:sss} and also in Section \ref{sec:optimal_gt}; but, chronologically, the tools were developed first for the linear regime in \cite{aldridge-linear}.)
+In the linear regime, we either guess that $i$ is defective, and are correct with probability $\beta$; guess that $i$ is nondefective, and are correct with probability $1 - \beta$; or take a random choice between the two.
+In any case, the error probability is bounded below by the constant $\min\{\beta,1 - \beta\} > 0$.
+Thus, we can attain a converse bound by showing that, again with probability bounded away from $0$, there is such a masked item $i$.
+The probability that item $i$ is masked is lower bounded as follows:

 where $w_t$ is the number of items in test $t$ (that is, the weight of test $t$).
 The bound \eqref{fkg} can easily be shown using the FKG inequality \cite[Lemma 4]{aldridge-linear}, and an elementary but longer proof is given in \cite[Lemma 4]{agarwal-jaggi-mazumdar}.